Legalise it? Categorise it. An alternative to the drug war

 Both cases show that the leaders of countries have understood that not everything that is in some way risky or harmful can be banned, but it is also desirable to signal that just because something is legal does not necessarily mean that it will have a positive effect on us.

-Several grocery manufacturers also voluntarily adopted the so-called Nutri-Score labeling on food packaging, although the answer to the question of whether a food or drink is healthy is a little more complex than that.
-However, while it is also not easy to answer with a yes or no to whether ChatGPT is good and beneficial for society or not, the EU AI Act has been passed, which classifies AI systems into four risk categories, from unacceptable to minimal, regulating which uses are prohibited or more strictly regulated, and which are not subject to extra regulation.
+Several grocery manufacturers also voluntarily adopted the so-called Nutri-Score labelling on food packaging, although the answer to the question of whether a food or drink is healthy is a little more complex than that.
+However, while it is also not easy to answer with a yes or no to whether ChatGPT is good and beneficial for society or not, the EU AI Act has been passed, which classifies AI systems into four risk categories, from unacceptable to minimal, regulating which uses are prohibited or more strictly controlled, and which are not subject to extra regulation.

 Well, most of all, a risk classification similar to the AI Act for all products and substances intended for human consumption, including currently illegal substances as well.